bluemelodia/Collection-of-Pokes/my-pokemon/README.md

 Although not discussed here, there's an example of map() in the getHeroNo404() method included in the sample source code.

+## angular-in-memory-web-api genID

+Collection items are presumed to have a primary key property called id.

+You can specify the id while adding a new item.
+The service will blindly use that id; it does not check for uniqueness.

+If you do not specify the id, the service generates one via the genId method.

+You can override the default id generator with a method called genId in your InMemoryDbService.
+Your method receives the new item’s collection and collection name.
+It should return the generated id.
+If your generator returns null|undefined, the service uses the default generator.

 __________________________________________________________________________

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.